Skip to main content

 How do I add trusted documents to my stack?

 If you already use code generation with your GraphQL clients (e.g. for type safety) then it's relatively easy.
-When you build your application:
+When you build your application (after you've ensured that all the GraphQL documents it contains are trusted):

 1. Have the code generator write out the document(s) that your client is using,